 Can I get Copyright permission to play a well-known song on Youtube?

-The simple answer is yes.
+The simple answer is yes, provided you have the appropriate permissions.
 To play recorded music in public, copyright permission is needed from the copyright holders.

 Using tracks on Youtube